paulscherrerinstitute/jcae/Readme.md

 ```

 ### @CaPostInit
-Execute the annotated function after initializing all ChannelBeans that are annotated with @CaChannel.
+Execute the annotated function after initializing all Channels that are annotated with @CaChannel.
 If multiple functions are annotated with @CaPostInit, the order of execution is not guaranteed.
 The annotated method must NOT take any parameters!